-Oyster Dome Trail is a 5.3 mile moderately trafficked out and back trail located near Burlington, WA that features a river and is rated as moderate.
+Oyster Dome Trail is a 5.3 mile moderately trafficked out and back trail located near Burlington, Washington that features a river and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from May until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From the south, take the Larrabee State Park/Chuckanut Drive exit off of I-5 (exit 231) and drive just past the 10 mile post on Chuckanut Drive (SR 11) and park on the paved, wide place on the west shoulder.
 From Bellingham, take exit 250 and drive south on SR 11 about 12 miles to the paved right shoulder.
 There probably will be a string of parked cars, and there isn't much room, so come early.
 The Pacific Northwest Trailhead is on the east side of the highway.

 Beautiful views.
 Steady steepness, but it was great.

 ATTENTION!!
 Oyster Dome, North Butte, and Lily and Lizard lakes are under threat of being clear cut starting THIS SUMMER.
 Our local legislators need our pressure in order to allocate funding to preserve these areas that are enjoyed and loved by so many.
 SHARE this video to invoke the action of others.
 LIKE and COMMENT on your shares so that it stays visible in the news feed.
 And most importantly, CALL your local legislators by CLICKING THE LINK BELOW.
 Also, contact the key budget writers listed below.
 It will have a HUGE effect.
 Tell them to SAY NO TO CLEAR CUTTING OYSTER DOME.

 House Capital Budget Committee Chair: